Gaspé Peninsula

-The Gaspé Peninsula, also known as Gaspesia (Gaspésie, /fr/), is a peninsula along the south shore of the St. Lawrence River that extends from the Matapedia Valley in Quebec, Canada, into the Gulf of St. Lawrence.
-It is separated from New Brunswick on its southern side by Chaleur Bay and the Restigouche River.
-The name Gaspé comes from the Mi'kmaq word gespe'g, meaning "end", referring to the end of the land.
+The Gaspé Peninsula, also known as Gaspesia (Gaspésie, /fr/), is a peninsula on the southern side of the St. Lawrence River, in Quebec, Canada.
+It is separated from New Brunswick to the south by Chaleur Bay.
+The name Gaspé comes from the Mi'kmaq word gespe'g, meaning "end (of the land)".

 The Gaspé Peninsula is slightly larger than Belgium, at 31075 km2.
-The population is 140,599 as of the 2011 census.
-It is also noted as the only region outside the Channel Islands to contain native speakers of Jersey Norman.
+The population was 140,599 at the 2011 census.

 Geography

 Sea cliffs dominate the peninsula's northern shore along the St. Lawrence River.
 Cap Gaspé, jutting into the Gulf of St. Lawrence, is the easternmost point of the peninsula.
 Percé Rock (or Rocher Percé), an island pierced by a natural arch, is just offshore of the peninsula's eastern end.
 The peninsula's interior is a rugged northward continuation of the Appalachian Mountains called the Chic-Chocs, with Mount Jacques-Cartier at 1268 m the peninsula's highest peak.

 Mount Albert (Mont Albert) at 1151 m is another high mountain in the Chic-Chocs.
 Its summit, an alpine area above the tree line, is a nearly flat plateau about 13 km across composed of serpentine bedrock and supporting quite unusual flora.
 The ascent of Mount Albert from near sea level is challenging, but popular with hikers, offering a view of the St. Lawrence and the Côte-Nord, the river's north shore, part of the ancient bedrock of the Canadian Shield.